JamesFCoffey/RoboND-Kinematics-Project/writeup_report.md

 #### 3. Decouple Inverse Kinematics problem into Inverse Position Kinematics and inverse Orientation Kinematics; doing so derive the equations to calculate all individual joint angles.

+Diagrams were referenced from Udacity's "Pick & Place Walkthrough"

 Define matrices for roll (x), pitch (y), and yaw (z):

 ![Roll_Pitch_Yaw][image16]